Hours after White House warns of new election meddling, Trump again points to 'Russian hoax'

 In a part of the country where antipathy toward undocumented immigrants runs hot, Trump complained about the resistance he’s met in Washington and falsely accused the younger Casey of supporting calls to abolish the Immigration and Customs Enforcement agency.

-And while Trump gave shout-outs to a string of Republican candidates, including GOP gubernatorial nominee Scott Wagner and Rep. Tom Marino, he reserved his biggest praise for Rep. Lou Barletta, who is the party’s underdog candidate against Democratic Sen. Bob Casey.
+And while Trump gave shout-outs to a string of Republican candidates, including GOP gubernatorial nominee Scott Wagner and Rep. Tom Marino, he reserved his biggest praise for Rep. Lou Barletta, who is the party’s underdog candidate against Casey.

 “He’s a great political person.
 He’s a leader,” Trump said, as the crowd cooed “Louuuuu!” in unison.
 “When he wants something for Pennsylvania, he’s brutal.”